Wicked City (1987 film): Production

 Yoshiaki Kawajiri had just completed his work directing The Running Man, a segment from the portmanteau film Neo-Tokyo (1987), and was asked to direct a 35-minute OVA short film based on Hideyuki Kikuchi's novel.
 Writing under the pseudonym "Kisei Chō", Norio Osada's original draft of the screenplay began with Makie's saving of Taki from two demons at Narita, and ended with Taki's first battle with Mr. Shadow and rescue of Makie.
 After Japan Home Video were shown the first 15 minutes of completed animation, they were impressed enough with Kawajiri's work that the runtime was extended to 80 minutes.
 Kawajiri saw this as an opportunity to explore more characterization and created more animation for the start, the middle and the end.
 The project was completed in under a year.

+Hayao Miyazaki was reportedly so impressed by Kazuo Oga's art direction that he hired Oga for My Neighbor Totoro (1988).

+Hitomi Tohyama performed the film's ending song, "7 Course no Prologue", as well as an insert song.

 Release

 Although classified as OVA by JHV, it was released theatrically in Japan by Joy Pack Film on 19 April 1987 and received a western release dubbed by Streamline Pictures under the name Wicked City on 20 August 1993.
 After Streamline Pictures lost the distribution rights, it was licensed and distributed by Urban Vision.
 A censored version of the film was distributed by Manga Entertainment in the UK with a different dub.
 Both the Streamline and Manga UK dubs were released in Australia, with the Manga UK dub being released on VHS in 1994.
 In 1995, Manga Video released in Australia a bundle VHS consisting of Wicked City and Monster City, this version containing the Streamline dub.
 In 1997 when Madman Entertainment was named distributor for Manga in Australia, the Streamline dub was released on a single tape, and the Manga UK version was phased out.
 On 26 July 2015, Discotek Media announced at their Otakon panel that they have acquired the movie and re-released the movie on DVD in 2016 with a new video transfer and with both Streamline and Manga UK English dubs.
 On 28 September 2018, Toei announced a Region 2 Blu-ray release of the OVA to be released on 9 January 2019.